kubernetes/kubectl/cmd/kinflate/docs/glossary.md

 A base has no knowledge of the overlays that refer to it.

-A base should be usable in isolation, i.e. one should be able to [apply] a base to a cluster directly.
+A base is usable in isolation, i.e. one should be able to [apply] a base to a cluster directly.

 ## bespoke configuration